-Luckily, we have an army within us, circulating from head to toe, ready to attack that invading virus or bacteria at a moment’s notice.
-This white-blood-cell brigade called the immune system is working behind the scenes to keep us healthy.
-But, we have to give these warriors the rest they need, appropriate supplies, route maps, and a hospital place to live.
+Luckily, we have an army within us, circulating from head to toe, ready to attack any invading virus or bacteria at a moment’s notice.
+This white-blood-cell brigade called the immune system is always working behind the scenes to keep us healthy.
+But we have to give these warriors the rest they need, along with the appropriate supplies, route maps and a hospital/place to live.

 Just how can we do that?

 First of all, get some sleep!
 A good night’s rest reduces our susceptibility to colds.
 Mammals that get the most sleep have been shown to have higher numbers of disease-fighting white blood cells.
-In a study published in The Archives of Internal Medicine (2009), participants who slept an average of less than seven hours a night over a 2-week period were three times as likely to get sick as those who got at least 8 hours a night.
-They figured this out by tracking the sleep patterns of 153 men and women for two weeks and then they exposed them to the cold virus for 5 days following while in quarantine.
+In a study published in The Archives of Internal Medicine (2009), participants who slept an average of less than seven hours a night over a two-week period were three times as likely to get sick as those who got at least 8 hours a night.
+They figured this out by tracking the sleep patterns of 153 men and women for two weeks, and then exposing them to the cold virus for five days following while in quarantine.
 It turns out that extra hour can really pay off!

 What else can we do?